LeoPich/Projects/README.md

 The Quantitative Finance projects include :
 - None for the moment.

-Each project is presented as a well-documented Jupyter notebook to facilitate understanding and reproducibility.

 *This repository is regularly updated as I progress in my learning and projects.*